Key Takeaways:

 #14 Parapsychologist

-Perhaps the most unusual major psychology job is that of parapsychologists, who study paranormal or “psychic” phenomena, which is still considered a controversial field but is closely related to regular psychology.
+Perhaps the most unusual major psychology job is that of a parapsychologist, who studies paranormal or “psychic” phenomena, a field that is still considered controversial but is closely related to regular psychology.

 It examines the normal behavioral response of people and the existence of experiences and abilities in the paranormal realm.
-The various mental abilities they study include ESP or mind-reading, telepathy, telekinesis, and psychokinesis.
+The various mental abilities they study include extrasensory perception (ESP), also known as mind-reading, telepathy, telekinesis, and psychokinesis.

 Other areas of study include cognitive functions like mind over matter, precognition, clairvoyance, out-of-body experiences, apparitions, and hauntings.
 While these involve advanced-level studies, students of psychology programs find their foundational knowledge of human behavior beneficial.